 The competition to select a new flag for County Durham is in full swing and has attracted some very strong designs.
 Full details and your chance to vote can be found here.
 Make sure you visit soon as voting concludes on 20 October.

-The following is a release from the National Maritime Museum.
-The National Maritime Museum has the rare and exciting opportunity to acquire two surviving flags from the Battle of Trafalgar.
-The first is a Union Flag, flown from HMS Minotaur and the second is an Austrian Ensign believed to have come from the […]
+The National Maritime Museum is appealing for funds to secure two surviving flags from the battle of Trafalgar.
+The first is a Union Flag, flown from HMS Minotaur.
+The second is an Austrian ensign, which may come from the Neptuno, a vessel captured at Trafalgar by Minotaur and Spartiate.
+The museum plans to display the […]

 Flag Institute member Andy Strangeway is coordinating the competition to design and select the new flag for County Durham.
 As he and others have pointed out, County Durham is now the only historic northern county not to have its own flag… Lets hope we get that rectified soon!
 For more information and details on how […]